How to Make Grilled Pizza

 10. Throw in some flair

 Maybe your pizza got a little misshapen during rolling.
 Maybe the edges got a tad scorched.
 No matter.
 You’ve taken it off the grill and it smells divine.
 To add a final bit of drama, chop up some herbs such as fresh basil or Italian parsley (The Pioneer Woman goes for rosemary) and scatter them on top.
-Add a generous grind of pepper, some shaved parmesan, even a drizzle of good olive oil.
+Add a generous grind of pepper, some shaved Parmesan, even a drizzle of good olive oil.
 Pizza doesn’t get any better than this.

 More grilled pizza ideas

-Ready to keep on grilling?
 If you’re wondering how to grill pizza on a premade crust, see the recipes below for using naan bread or other flatbread.
 We’ve got options for how to make a gluten-free pizza crust with a gluten-free baking mix or cauliflower.
 You’ll also find ideas here for summery heirloom tomato, red pepper, and grilled corn pizzas, and even pizza for breakfast.